 Inventories are stated at the lower of cost and net realisable value (NRV).
 Cost of inventory includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-Costs of inventories are determined on weighted average basis.
+Costs of all classes of inventories are determined on weighted average basis.